rubygarage/rubygarage.github.com/slides/automation-qa/rspec.markdown

 --

 ### What is `spec_helper.rb`?
-`spec_helper.rb` - this file describes in the context of RSpec configuration
+`spec_helper.rb` - this file describes in the context of RSpec configuration (not Rails)

 spec/spec_helper.rb <!-- .element: class="filename" -->